 Flushometer-valve toilets are typically found in commercial, institutional, or industrial restrooms, in such places as airports, theaters, stadiums, schools, and office buildings.
 These types of toilets have two main components–the toilet bowl and the flushometer valve.

-To help commercial facilities become more water–efficient, in August 2013 WaterSense issued a Notice of Intent (12 pg, 100K, About PDF) (NOI) to develop a specification for flushometer-valve toilets.
-WaterSense estimates that there are approximately 26 million flushometer–valve toilets currently installed in the U.S. Many of the older flushometer–valve toilets currently installed use 3.5 gallons per flush (gpf) or more—far more water than the federal standard of 1.6 gpf.
+To help commercial facilities become more water–efficient, WaterSense has released a Draft Specification for Flushometer–Valve Water Closets (7 pg, 226K, About PDF).
+WaterSense estimates that there are nearly 27 million flushometer–valve toilets currently installed in the United States.
+Many of the older flushometer–valve toilets currently installed use 3.5 gallons per flush (gpf) or more—far more water than the federal standard of 1.6 gpf.
 With many of these models reaching the end of their useful life, replacing them with more efficient models could result in significant water savings.
-If commercial facilities nationwide replaced all of their older, inefficient and standard flushometer–valve toilets with high–efficiency versions, it would save an estimated 56 billion gallons of water per year.
+If commercial facilities nationwide replaced all of their older, inefficient flushometer–valve toilets with high–efficiency versions, it would save an estimated 41 billion gallons of water per year.

-Are you a manufacturer or retailer or distributor interested in partnering with WaterSense or finding out more about the development of flushometer–valve toilet specification?
-Please review the flushometer–valve toilet NOI for more information, or e-mail us with questions or comments.
+Are you a manufacturer or retailer or distributor interested in partnering with WaterSense or finding out more about the flushometer–valve toilet specification?
+Please review the draft flushometer–valve toilet specification for more information, or email us with questions or comments.